Krishnanand Rai: Career and politics

-Murder
+Assassination and aftermath

 A memorial at Basaniya commemorating Rai and others who died.

 Rai was murdered on 29 November 2005, while attending a family wedding in his native village.
 He had been made aware of a death threat by Special Task Force officers, who warned him of hired killers at the residence of a local politician and gangster Mukhtar Ansari.
 He was coaxed to start a cricket match in Siyari and was persuaded not to use his bullet-proof vehicle or guards.
 He was ambushed on his way back home by assailants who used automatic rifles.
 Seven people died in total.

 The killing caused an outrage in the region.
 Senior BJP leaders such as Atal Bihari Vajpayee, L. K. Advani, Rajnath Singh, Kalyan Singh and Manoj Sinha demanded a CBI inquiry but the government initially rejected their calls for fear of being indicted.
 First Information Reports were filed against Mukhtar Ansari and Afzal Ansari but Bhajani Ram Meena, the Superintendent of Police (SP) appointed to investigate, left the case.
 He alleged undue pressure and asked for it to be transferred to the CBCID.
 After six months even the CBCID gave up the case complaining undue pressure.
 Finding no remedy, the wife of Krishnanand Rai filed a writ in Allahabad High Court demanding a CBI inquiry into the killing of her husband.
 The writ petition in Allahabad High Court by Alka Rai provides detail of thirty criminal cases against the Ansari brothers.
 The Court ordered a CBI inquiry in May 2006.

 Ansari was accused of ordering the killing and was placed in Agra jail in 2010.
 He was convicted in April 2023 and sentenced to ten years in prison.
 However, Mukhtar Ansari died a year later, on 28 March 2024 while he was serving his sentence in Banda Jail.
 Another person alleged to have been involved in the murder - Afroz, also known as Chunnu Pehlwan - was arrested in June 2014 and placed in judicial custody.